kagowda/India-Hackathon/README.md

 In this challenge, you have an Asp.Net core application, which has been containerized and kept at https://github.com/kagowda/India-Hackathon/tree/master/autoscalechallenge.
 It comprises of a simple REST api which returns current server time after doing a fraud check (kept intentionally to make the calls computational intensive).

 During normal load the response time is ~300ms.
 However as the load or number of queries increase, the response time of the service also increases.
-To overcome this, we want to autoscale our service based on cpu load.
-Try to come up with the right policy and try it out on you local cluster first followed by deployment on Azure.
+To overcome this, we want to autoscale our service based on  [logical load metrics](https://docs.microsoft.com/azure/service-fabric/service-fabric-cluster-resource-manager-metrics), or with physical metric like CPU.
+Try to come up with the right policy and try it out on you local cluster followed by deployment on Azure cluster.

 To aid you in this challenge, we've shared a simple [script](https://github.com/kagowda/India-Hackathon/blob/master/autoscalechallenge/PingParallel.ps1) which can be run your web service to induce load.